Gulabo Devi

-Gulab Devi is an Indian politician and a member of 18th Legislative Assembly, Uttar Pradesh of India.
-She represents the ‘Chandausi’ constituency in Sambhal district of Uttar Pradesh.
-She is the current Minister of State (Independent charge) of Secondary Education in the Uttar Pradesh Government.
+Gulab Devi is an Indian politician and a member of Uttar Pradesh Legislative Assembly of India.
+She represents the Chandausi of Sambhal of Uttar Pradesh.
+She is the current Minister of State (Independent charge) of Secondary Education in the Government of Uttar Pradesh.

 She was appointed lecturer in political science and later became principal in Bhartiya municipal girls inter college Chandausi district Sambhal.

 Political career

 Gulab Devi contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated her close contestant Vimlesh Kumari from Indian National Congress by a margin of 45,469 votes.
 She was state vice president of Bhartiya Janta Party from 2008 to 2012.
-She spent four separate terms as Member of legislative Assembly of Chandausi Uttar Pradesh.
+She spent two separate terms as Member of legislative Assembly of Chandausi Uttar Pradesh.
 She was the Minister of state (women welfare, child development and pustahar) in Uttar Pradesh government from 2017 to 2022 Bharatiya Janata Party.